Smile Like You Just Don’t Care – Because You Don’t!™

 Brighten and Straighten Your Smile the Affordable Way

-If you have discolored or chipped teeth, an uneven smile or gaps between your teeth, dental bonding is the cost-effective solution which will immediately improve your smile.
+If you have discolored or chipped teeth, an uneven smile or gaps between your teeth, dental bonding is the solution which will immediately improve your smile at an affordable price.

 To improve teeth that are crooked, discolored or misshapen, Dr. Ross will apply a white composite material to the affected teeth.
 The composite will be shaped on your tooth to fit in your mouth and provide the preferred appearance.
 Once the precise shape desired is achieved, a laser light will harden the composite in place.